microsoft/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-microsoft-foundry/docs/core-labs/1-agents/11-agent-service.md

 - Azure AI Agent Service provides managed infrastructure for building conversational AI agents with persistent conversation state
 - Threads enable multi-turn conversations by maintaining message history automatically, allowing agents to reference previous interactions
 - Agents are stateless orchestrators that combine instructions, tools, and model capabilities to respond intelligently to user queries

+!!! note "Next Step"
+    Successfully deployed an agent?
+Close this notebook to free resources and continue to Lab 2: Models.